A curriculum for high-achieving professionals –

 - integrated German language classes (included in tuition)

-- one-year access to online platform Babbel to complement German language studies at your own pace
+- one-year access to online platform Rosetta Stone to complement German language studies at your own pace

-If you would like more information, please contact the admissions team.
+If you would like more information, please contact the recruiting team.

 *WHU partially sponsors up to 500€ per course.
 The remaining cost must be covered by the student.